Are You a Part of the Kingdom of God?

 Being asked by the Pharisees when the kingdom of God would come, he answered them, “The kingdom of God is not coming in ways that can be observed, nor will they say, ‘Look, here it is!’ or ‘There!’ for behold, the kingdom of God is in the midst of you.” – Luke 17:20-21

-The Pharisees could not see the Kingdom of God when it was right in their midst.
-Jesus Christ was the representative of the Kingdom, He was the embodiment of God’s rule and reign standing within their midst whose purpose was come and destroy the malevolent works of sin.
+The Pharisees could not see the Kingdom of God when it was manifest within their midst.
+Christ was the representative of the Kingdom as he was the embodiment of God's plan and purposes.

 When the Son of Man comes in his glory, and all the angels with him, then he will sit on his glorious throne. – Matthew 25:31